 The current "working design concept" draws on decision data (CDD for the EAR, CDD over all, etc.) immediately preceding the target claim, to calculate key predictive claim characteristics.
 As a result, the computational capabilities needed are basic.
 The design does not currently envision including computation capabilities (like machine learning algorithms, etc.) that would gather data similar about claims or claimants similar to that of the target claim.
 Then apply sophisticated computations to derive a result (or results).
 This would be necessary to auto-adjudicate more complex "original claims" in real-time, during implementation.

-If BCDSS soulution proves operationally viable and beneficial, production capabilities could be integrated within VBA’s claims adjudication process authorized personnel to apply the calculated ratings consistent with corresponding policy, guidance, and appropriate circumstances.
+If BCDSS solution proves operationally viable and beneficial, production capabilities could be integrated within VBA’s claims adjudication process authorized personnel to apply the calculated ratings consistent with corresponding policy, guidance, and appropriate circumstances.

 Overview of the Significant Requirements